Zeiss has a long history of making

 HT, but I actually prefer the styling to the newer model.

-The Victory FLs’ armour is usually
+The Victory FLs’ armour is

-isn’t as grippy as Swarovski’s and has faded slightly, again unlike
+feels solid but isn’t as grippy as Swarovski’s and has

-the Swaros’ I own.
+faded slightly, again unlike the Swaros’ I

 The Victory FLs certainly feel rugged